 Orangeville Business Improvement Area

 Adopted in 1976, the Orangeville BIA (OBIA) was created in an effort to build a stronger business area in an era when traditional downtowns began the struggle to compete against malls and plazas.
 Its goal was to bring independent business people together to build a stronger business area.
-The OBIA currently represents over 230 businesses in the downtown area, from Lakeview Court and the Best Western in the east all along Broadway to Faulkner St. and Cunningham Vacuums in the West and includes all, or portions of, several side streets in between.
+The OBIA currently represents over 230 businesses in the downtown area, from Lakeview Court and the Best Western in the east all along Broadway to Faulkner St. and includes all, or portions of, several side streets in between.

 The OBIA is mandated with developing the downtown through beautification, general improvements and upgrades, promotion, events and marketing; to advocate on behalf of the interests of the business improvement area and to undertake strategic planning as necessary to make improvements to the Area.